Scooby-Doo! and the Witch's Ghost: Production

 After the success of Scooby-Doo on Zombie Island, which received better sales than Warner Bros. had expected, the team were tasked with creating a second Scooby-Doo direct-to-video film.
 Its predecessor was considered a one-off experiment and, as such, the crew producing it worked with little oversight from executives.
 For Witch's Ghost, this creative freedom was scaled back considerably.
 Warner Bros. suggested screenwriters Rick Copp and David A. Goodman, which insulted the team that had produced the first film in total autonomy.
 In addition, the studio requested the filmmakers "tone down" their content, as they feared Zombie Island had proved too scary for its intended audience.

 Copp and Goodman's script concluded with the revelation that the townspeople were using the witch as a publicity stunt.
-The original team found this unsatisfactory and Glenn Leopold re-wrote the last third of the film, introducing the concept that the ghost is real.
+The original team found this unsatisfactory, so Glenn Leopold and Davis Doi re-wrote the last third of the film, introducing the concept that the ghost is real.